mlettini/harvest-playground/src/index.md

     </li>
     <li class="mb-16">
       <strong>Manage &rarr; More</strong><br>
       While the navigation grouping helps bridge some IA confusion, the “Manage” section is still problematic.
-By renaming it to “More”, it highlights that other nearby sections are also management focused.
+By renaming it to “More”, it’s easier to understand the sections within will be similar to nearby sections but not overlap.
     </li>
     <li class="mb-16">
       <strong>Consistent headlines</strong><br>